1- What is the Veterans Affairs Canada Funeral and Burial Program?

 6- Does a Veteran have to be a Veterans Affairs Canada client to apply for the Funeral and Burial Program?

-Any Canadian Veteran who meets the service and financial criteria may apply through the Last Post Fund for the Veterans Affairs Canada Funeral and Burial Program.
+Any Canadian Veteran who meets the service and financial criteria may apply to the Last Post Fund for the Veterans Affairs Funeral and Burial Program.

 7- Other than military service, what criteria must be met to qualify for assistance?